Koen-Vannisselroij/penguintomato/README.md

 - Automatic transitions between focus and break phases so you stay in flow.
 - Menu bar timer and status icons that mirror the in-app state.
 - Delightful penguin illustrations and celebratory sounds when sessions complete.
-- Local notifications to remind you when it is time to switch gears.

 ## Requirements
 - macOS 14 Sonoma or newer.